meiao/meiao.github.io/about/index.md

 ---

 <section>
-  My name is André "Andy" Onuki and I am a Java web programmer.
+  My name is André Onuki and I am a Java web programmer.
 I am not a good designer, as you can see through this page, but I know my way around HTML, Javascript, CSS and some of the related frameworks.
 </section>